rust-lang/book/second-edition/src/ch15-01-box.md

 To determine how much space to allocate for a `Message` value, Rust goes through each of the variants to see which variant needs the most space.
-Rust sees that `Message::Quit` doesn't need any space, `Message::Move` needs enough space to store two `i32` values, and so forth.
+Rust sees that `Message::Quit` doesn’t need any space, `Message::Move` needs enough space to store two `i32` values, and so forth.
 Since only one variant will end up being used, the most space a `Message` value will need is the space it would take to store the largest of its variants.